ECE445L/ECE445L-F22-Lab-3_4/resources/README.md

 # EE445L-SP22-Lab3_4
-Lab 3 and 4 template.
-Note that of 2/6/22, the Lab 4 doc may not be updated to the latest version.
+Lab 3 Template.
+Note that of 09/13/22, the Lab 4 instructions are not up to date and are subject to change.
+Drastically.

 ## HW